Can student health leaders tackle Africa's NCD crisis?

 Local Impact with National Potential

-We're piloting our first student-run clinics in Saltpond and Abura in partnership with the University of Cape Coast College of Health Sciences.
+We're piloting our first student-run clinics in Abeadze Domenase and Abura in partnership with the University of Cape Coast College of Health Sciences.
 These sites serve as epicenters for innovation, care, and training.

 Building Health Capacity in Central Ghana

-Our pilot locations in Saltpond and Abura were strategically chosen for their mix of urban and rural populations, proximity to the University of Cape Coast, and demonstrated need for expanded NCD care.
+Our pilot locations in Abeadze Domenase and Abura were strategically chosen for their mix of urban and rural populations, proximity to the University of Cape Coast, and demonstrated need for expanded NCD care.

 Our clinic locations in Ghana's Central Region